-Permanently discontinue for any of the following:
+Permanently discontinue this drug for any of the following:

--Grade 4 adverse reaction, first appearance (if clinically appropriate) or second appearance.
+-Grade 4 adverse reaction, first appearance (if clinically appropriate) or second appearance

--QTc prolongation greater than 500 ms and increased by greater than 60 ms from pretreatment values.
+-QTc prolongation greater than 500 ms and increased by greater than 60 ms from pre-treatment values.

--480 mg twice daily for second appearance of Grade 2 (if intolerable) or Grade 3 adverse reactions or for first appearance of Grade 4 adverse reaction (if clinically appropriate).
+-480 mg twice a day for second appearance of Grade 2 (if intolerable) or Grade 3 adverse reactions or for first appearance of Grade 4 adverse reaction (if clinically appropriate).

-Safety and effectiveness have not been established in pediatric patients (less than 18 years of age).
+Safety and efficacy have not been established in patients younger than 18 years.

 Data not available.

-Vemurafenib can be taken with or without a meal.
+-This drug can be taken with or without a meal.

 More about vemurafenib

-- Other brands: Zelboraf
+Other brands: Zelboraf